syncfusion-content/xamarin-docs/Xamarin/SfPopupLayout/Popup-Animations.md

 ## Fade

-Fade-out animation will be applied if the PopupView opens and Fade-in animation will be applied if the PopupView closes
+Fade-out animation will be applied when the PopupView opens and Fade-in animation will be applied when the PopupView closes

 {% highlight c# %}
 //MainPage.cs